iMessage and instant messages deserve different apps

 It’s not that I don’t want the ability to send and receive iMessages from my Mac.
 There’s an undeniable convenience to having a single way to reach me, no matter which device I’m using.
 But at the same time, I think that cramming that functionality into Messages is just slightly off—call it sticking a round peg into an oval-shaped hole.

 On the face of things, instant messaging and text messaging are technologies that seem pretty similar: They both involve sending text and images over a network to a conversation partner or partners.
 Then again, you could say the same thing about instant messaging and email, and I think many of us would look askance at having our email accounts folded into Messages—or, for that matter, iMessage incorporated into Mail.
 So why do iMessage and IM need to occupy the same space?

 Texting is an inherently permissive system, much as we might often wish it weren’t.
 Give someone your phone number and you’ve implicitly allowed them to send you text messages as well.
 And while it’s all too common to screen calls, there’s often no easy, standardized way to block someone from sending you text messages or revoke their ability to text you, short of the nuclear option of changing your phone number.
-Some carriers do allow you to block messages from specific numbers, but it usually isn’t managed from your phone itself, and, in the case of AT&T, it requires an additional fee.
+Some carriers do allow you to block messages from specific numbers, but it usually isn’t managed from your phone itself, and, in the case of AT&T, it requires

 To compound matters, this permission grants people the ability to disrupt you no matter when or where you are—including now on your computer.
 The best you can do is control to whom you give your phone number, but even that’s no deterrent, as anybody who’s ever received a spam text message can attest.
 Even further, with iMessage, you’re available not just to anybody who knows your phone number, but also to any person (or, potentially, service) to whom you’ve given your Apple ID—which for many users is also their primary email address.